KeentDev/isangpass-web/README.md

-# bday-greeting
+# IsangPass

-> My striking Nuxt.js project
+> IsangPass is an app that can generate Home Quarantine Pass for a household.

 ## Build Setup